-Wolper’s Rehabilitation Service for Older People provides restorative care for patients with complex medical needs.
-The Service is run by geriatricians who specialise in rehabilitation supported by a full multidisciplinary team which includes physiotherapists, occupational therapists, nursing staff, exercise physiologists, a speech pathologist, discharge planner and clinical pharmacist.
+Wolper provides restorative care for patients with complex medical needs.
+The rehabilitation service for older people is operated by specialist physicians supported by a multidisciplinary team including physiotherapists, occupational therapists, nursing staff, exercise physiologists, pharmacist, speech pathologist, dietitian, social worker and a discharge planner.

 The goals of Wolper’s Rehabilitation Service for Older People are to enable patients to return to a safe and independent lifestyle within their home and community.